Lexicon of Musical Invective: Arguments

-Eternal recurrence
+Recurrence and parallel criticism

 Berlioz and Wagner.
 Berlioz confided to Liszt: "If we both have asperities, at least our asperities fit together."

 A decade apart, critic Paul Scudo employed nearly identical terms to condemn the works of both Berlioz and Wagner:

 Not only does Mr. Berlioz lack melodic ideas, but when an idea does come to him, he cannot develop it, because he does not know how to write.

 — Critique et Littérature Musicales, Paris, 1852.

 When Mr. Wagner has ideas, which is rare, he is far from original; when he has none, he is unique and impossible.